 We use technology to record children's learning, and we ensure this is kept secure with anti-virus software and firewall technology through our service provider.
-We permit children access the internet and appropriate controls are in place through our firewall and acceptable use policy.
-Staff regularly visit sites to ensure they are suitable and so that you can talk to children about what they are doing.
+We permit children access to the internet and appropriate controls are in place through our firewall and acceptable use policy.
+Staff regularly visit websites to ensure they are suitable and children know to tell an adult immediately if they see something unexpected.